 Currently laboratories in Belgium are working on the development for a DPD phenotyping tests by measuring U and UH2.

-Even though currently there is no legal requirement for screening for DPD deficiency before the administration of fluoropyrimidines, the FAMHP reminds health practitioners that these tests are available in Belgium, the tests are validated in laboratories and are reimbursed by the National Institute for Health and Disability Insurance (RIZIV).
 The use of these tests before starting treatment can help to reduce the toxicity of fluoropyrimidines.
 This toxicity is a real problem for public health: this can affect the quality of life of the patient, require an interruption or discontinuation of the cancer treatment and even put the life expectancy of the sick people at risk.

 Available specialities in Belgium

 - Capecitabine: XELODA®, CAPECITABINE ACCORD® and CAPECITABINE EG®